-Infants should not be exposed to fireworks at all; an infant’s ear canal is much smaller than an older child's or an adult's, so the sound pressure entering the ear is greater.
+Infants should not be exposed at all; an infant’s ear canal is much smaller than an older child's or an adult's, so the sound pressure entering the ear is greater.
 What might not sound that loud to an adult actually sounds up to 20 decibels louder to an infant.

 Where you view your fireworks can also affect your hearing.
-Experts recommend attending a community fireworks display rather than setting off your own fireworks at home.
-Not only are fireworks dangerous and best left to trained professionals, but there is usually a roped off area located a safe viewing (and listening) distance away from the fireworks show.
+Experts recommend attending a community display rather than setting off your own fireworks at home.
+Not only are fireworks dangerous and best left to trained professionals, but there is usually a roped off area located a safe viewing (and listening) distance away from the show.

-If you intend to sit as close to the action as possible, or if you are determined to create your own fireworks display, protect your hearing and that of your children.
+If you intend to sit as close to the action as possible, or if you are determined to create your own display, protect your hearing and that of your children.
 Inexpensive foam earplugs can be found in drugstores and pharmacies, and work well for adults; earmuffs (basically foam-filled cups that cover the ears) are better for small children because earplugs sometimes don’t fit and can be a choking hazard.

 What to avoid?
 Rockets, mines and any fireworks that have many blasts strung together tightly.
 These fireworks are created to make as much noise as possible.

-- Permanent hearing loss
+Noise-induced hearing loss